 “I can’t yet speak to how well this works, but I offer this note of caution.
 My dog was VERY interested in the pail the minute I unboxed it.
 When I opened the pail, I knew why: it smells like candy.
 Actually, it smells delicious.
 If you are not 100% certain you can secure this away from pets and small children, buy something else.
 When the lid is secured on the pail, it might be difficult for a small child to open, but a determined dog could chew through the pail.” — Becky Richardson via Amazon

-Happy customers that we found said that the seeds were easy to spread and able to kill large infestations from rats and other pests.
-However, we saw some unhappy customers who claimed that mice and rats sometimes avoided eating the seeds.
+Many customers say that the Tomcat Bromethalin Meal Bait’s seeds were easy to spread and able to kill large infestations from rats and other pests.
+However, some unhappy customers who claimed that mice and rats sometimes avoided eating the seeds.
 Others said that they arrived poorly packaged.

 “…If you are throwing these in between the floors of your home or in crawl spaces where your pets cannot go, you can get rid of a huge infestation of roof rats in 24 hours. … For weeks and weeks I trapped and trapped to no avail.
 Twenty four hours after I threw these seeds into my crawl space attic and above the lower-level ceiling (by cutting an access panel), They were gone!” — John J Nunya via Amazon